danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Data-Cleaning-and-Exploratory-Analysis/readme.md

 ![SQL_Data_Cleaning](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Data_Cleaning.jpg?raw=true)

-Data cleaning in SQL involves correcting errors, inconsistancies, and missing values.
+Data cleaning in SQL involves correcting errors, inconsistencies, and missing values.
 The following topics will explore SQL functions and techniques to improve data quality and accuracy.

 **1. Handling missing values:** The **COALESCE()**, **IFNULL()** and **IFNULL()** function can be used to replace missing or NULL values in a table.